Azure/AppService/_posts/2020-11-16-Hosting dotnet five Applications on Azure App Service.md

 ### Create a Service Principal
 Our workflow will use a Service Principal to authenticate with Azure when deploying the container to App Service.
 A service principal is an Active Directory Identity created for use with automation scenarios, such as GitHub Actions.

 1. Run the following command in Azure CLI in PowerShell to get the credentials needed to run the login action.
-The output of this command will be a collection of key value pairs that you’ll need to add to your GitHub secrets.
+The output of this command will be a collection of key value pairs that you'll need to add to your GitHub secrets.

     ```shell
     az ad sp create-for-rbac --name "<appservice-name>" --role contributor \